BrunoPB/Godeck/docs/TCPBytePattern.md

 ### Client commands

 -   `Ready` Notify the Server that the Client is ready to receive messages.
-Should get "true" or "false" as parameter
+Does not receive parameters
 -   `GameMove` Tries to make a move in the game, the game move might not be made, it is up to the server to decide.
 Should get a `GameMove` json string as parameter
 -   `Lose` Notify the Server that this Client has lost the game.
 Should get the reason ("Surrender", "Connection") as parameter